By AlaskaWatchman.com

 In order to mitigate the impact of this ruling, and restore the power of citizen grand juries to investigate corrupt government officials, Haeg and his allies want Gov. Mike Dunleavy to establish an independent citizen-led commission that can subpoena witnesses under oath, freely report their findings to the public and recommend prosecution – all freedoms that Alaska grand juries once enjoyed.
 The ultimate goal is to restore the power of the grand jury, as spelled out in the Alaska Constitution.

 During the Feb.
-12 meeting, Attorney Helzer told Haeg and his allies that she had already been tasked to look at the grand jury situation to see if it is possible to improve it based on the rules handed down by the Alaska Supreme Court.
-She suggested that the current grand jury model might still work if it was refined and improved.
+12 meeting, Attorney Helzer told Haeg and his allies that she had already been tasked to look at the grand jury situation to see if it is possible to make improvements based on the new rules handed down by the Alaska Supreme Court.
+She suggested that the current grand jury model might still work if it is refined and improved.

 Haeg, disagreed, arguing that merely tweaking the grand jury process would not address the underlying problem of corruption that created the situation in the first place.